Tax Filing Support

 • Documents you may need to file: W-2 (found in Duckweb under Employee Information); 1042-S (mailed by UO Business Affairs) if your income is covered by a tax treaty.

-You are required to file a federal tax return (1040 NR) and possibly a state tax return.
-Scholarship, fellowship or grant information is reported on Form 1042-S which will be mailed to you around March 15, 2024.
-Not all international students who receive scholarships, fellowships and grants will be issued Form 1042-S. Only students whose awards exceeded their qualified tuition and education-related expenses will receive a 1042-S. If you receive a 1042-S, you must file a federal tax return with information from the 1042-S. You must also file IRS Form 8843 which is required of all international students.
+3. If you did not earn income but received a scholarship, fellowship or grant in 2024, you are required to file a federal tax return (1040 NR) and possibly a state tax return (Form OR 40-N.) Scholarship, fellowship or grant information is reported on Form 1042-S which will be mailed to you in March 2025.
+Not all international students who receive scholarships, fellowships and grants will be issued Form 1042-S. Only those whose awards exceeded their qualified tuition and education-related expenses will receive a 1042-S. If you receive a 1042-S, you must file a federal tax return with information from the 1042-S. You must also file IRS Form 8843 which is required of all international students.

 • Documents you may need to file: 1042-S (Not all international students who receive scholarships, fellowships and grants will be issued Form 1042-S. Only those whose awards exceeded their qualified tuition and education-related expenses will receive a 1042-S.)